8 Reasons Why People Struggle When Learning French

 The truth is that there is no logic or pattern to which words have which gender.
-To remember which article goes with which word, you’ll just have to memorize the article with the word.
+To remember which article goes with which word, you’ll just have to remember the article with the word.
 Learning the words that way will connect the two components so that you’ll see them as one complete unit.

+Counting in French isn’t the same as counting in English.
 While cruising from 1 to 60 is relatively straightforward, things turn weird at 70.
 This is because French uses a “vigesimal system” after 60.
 Instead of saying a version of “70” they say, “soixante-dix” or sixty and ten.
 And then at 80, it gets even stranger, “quatre-vingts” or four twenties.

 This continues until you arrive at the word for 99, “quatre-vingt-dix-neuf” or four twenties, ten and nine.
 French counting can be frustrating at first, but the system has a kind of quirk to it that you accept as strange and even remember it easier because it’s so different.

 And like with any language, there are exceptions to the rules.
 French grammar can be very complicated at first, but there are plenty of resources to help support you on your journey to learn French.
-You want to keep those handy because it’s always best to take the time to make sure you’re learning the language the properly.
+You want to keep those handy because it’s always best to take the time to make sure you’re learning the language properly.